Prince Fielder: Post-playing career

 Fielder served as the hitting coach for the American League team in the 2024 All-Star Futures Game.

 Personal life

 Fielder was named after his grandfather.
 He married his wife Chanel in 2005 during the Triple-A All-Star break while playing for the Nashville Sounds.
 They have two sons.
+One of his sons, Jadyn Fielder, was signed by the Brewers in 2024 after going undrafted in the MLB draft.
 Fielder filed for divorce in May 2013, but by March 2014, he and his wife had reconciled.
 They reside in Windermere, Florida.

 Fielder has a tattoo on the left side of his neck that reads, "왕자", Korean for "Prince".